Skip to Main Content

 What is a mortgage recast?

-Most homebuyers are familiar with a refinance, but what is a recast mortgage?
 Mortgage recasting is a form of prepaying your mortgage.
-To recast your loan, you’ll simply make a lump-sum payment toward the balance.
+To recast your loan, you’ll make a lump-sum payment toward the balance.
 Your lender will then reamortize the loan with the smaller balance and new, lower monthly payments.
 Although your loan has been recast, you’ll retain the same interest rate and loan term.

 Not all types of mortgages qualify for recasting in the standard sense.
-You can’t typically recast an FHA loan, USDA loan or VA loan — although your lender might use the recasting method to modify your loan if you’re struggling to pay.
+You can’t typically recast an FHA loan, VA loan or USDA loan — although your lender might use the recasting method to modify your loan if you’re struggling to pay.

 Your lender might require you to reduce your balance by a minimum amount in order to recast it.
 Most, if not all, lenders require you to be in good standing with payments.